Friends Of Uwharrie

 What can we, as 4wd enthusiasts, do to ensure that this system will be available for future generations to enjoy?

-1. 1.
-It appears that the only way to preserve some of the sensitive archaeological sites in nearest proximity to trails is to line both sides of the section with guardrail.
+1. It appears that the only way to preserve some of the sensitive archaeological sites in nearest proximity to trails is to line both sides of the section with guardrail.
 While this might not be the best solution aesthetically, it may be the only solution for now.
 Attend one of the 2015 off season Forest Service workdays and help accomplish this goal.
-These will be held January 20, February 21and March 21 2015.
+These will be held each month throughout the year.
 Meet at the Hunt Camp at 9 a.m. each workday.

 2. Do your best to stay on designated, marked trails.
 Avoid bypassing trail blockages or taking illegal spider trails.
 Help educate others on the necessity of following Forest Service rules and regulations while on the OHV trails!